 falsely) proclaiming oneself powerless to change a bad or objectionable

-we do about high gas prices?
+we do about gas prices?
 As Secretary of Energy I wish I had a magic

 wand, but I don't" [shrug] .

-which someone in power arbitrarily overrules the objections of subordinates
+which someone in power arbitrarily waves aside or overrules the moral objections of subordinates

 and orders them to accomplish a goal by any means required, fair or foul The clear implication is that unethical or immoral methods should be

 used.
-E.g., "You say there's no way you can finish the dig because there's
+E.g., "You say there's no way you can finish the dig on schedule because there's

 an old unmarked graveyard under the excavation site?
 Well, find a way!
-Just
+I

 do it!
 This is a million dollar contract and we need it done by

-archly pessimistic postmodern fallacy a bogus "Law of Unintended
+archly pessimistic postmodern fallacy the bogus "Law of Unintended

 Consequences," once a